Jaxsbr/iblogyo/source/_posts/boxyvault-project-planning.md

 In my Tasks database I have a column called "Status" and this provides a mechanism for seeing what is pending, in-progress or completed.

 Another great feature of Notion and the database system is that each record has an underlying Page representative.
-This means that if I need to add more context to a task, I can expand it's page and populate it with any amount of text, links, images and syntax highligted code snippets.
+This means that if I need to add more context to a task, I can expand it's page and populate it with any amount of text, links, images and syntax highlighted code snippets.

 ## Next